Exploiting sterility to win the battle against resistant weeds

 By blocking resistance spreading can prolong the use of current herbicide products and preserve their market

-Our first product is aimed against Palmer Amaranth, ranked as the most troublesome weed in the U.S according to surveys published in 2016 and 2017 (Weed Science Society of America).
+Our first product is aimed against Palmer Amaranth, ranked as the most troublesome weed in the U.S, according to surveys published in 2016, 2017 and 2019 (Weed Science Society of America).

 In Palmer Amaranth, control seeds obtained following artificial pollination with regular pollen had typical weight and morphology, while seeds obtained following artificial pollination with WeedOUT’s pollen had a lighter color and their average weight per seed was significantly lower than that of control seeds (fold change = 3.3, p-value = 0.00015).